CSYE-6225-Shivani/webapp/webapp.md

        3. IAMFullAccess
     - Create AWS ACCESS KEY and SECRET KEY for this user and add as environment secrets as AWS_ACCESS_KEY_ID_DEPLOY and AWS_SECRET_ACCESS_KEY_DEPLOY

-## AMI:
-- The workflow creates an AMI with following specifications in AWS dev account:

-      - python3 and webapp dependencies pre-installed
-      - webapp python file pre-installed in /opt/webapp
-      - webapp.service in location /etc/systemd/system which has configuration to boot start application with the instance
-      - cloudwatch agent pre-installed
-      - cloudwatch logging and metric pre-configured (generates logs and metrics related to the app on Amazon CloudWatch)

-- This AMI is private and once created in dev, it gets shared with a demo account
-- You can use this AMI to create EC2 instances with specifications mentioned above

 - The application supports below endpoints: